sansytama/sansytama.github.io/_posts/2023-05-28-endless-voices.md

 There's nothing to change, not that it's about the possibilities of given second chances, it's more about why?
 Why change?
 Why now?
 Why me?
 What is there to gain?
 Who am I if one thing from the past happened differently?
 Would it be someone happier or would it be another I typing all these wandering words?
 Would the I that knows me know the I that knows me that knows me?
 Would he knows that I'm thinking about him without knowing him?

-Would he pities my situation or would he be jealous but happy for me?
+Would he pities my situation or would he be happy for me?

 -----